Welcome to the 104th Douglass Spring Convocation

 Dean Meghan Rehbein

 Meghan Rehbein serves as the eleventh Dean of Douglass, a role she has held since July 2022.
+As Dean, she has focused on setting new strategic priorities, building curriculum around leadership development, and aligning the College with Rutgers University and the Academic Master Plan.
 Dr. Rehbein joined Douglass in 2018, serving most recently as Associate Dean for Strategic Initiatives where she developed new opportunities for collaboration, with a special focus on communications and sustainability.
 Prior to that, she led the record-breaking conclusion of the highly successful Power of 100 Years Campaign on behalf of Douglass, and previously served as Vice President for Institutional Advancement at Georgian Court University.
 She has a bachelor’s degree from Hampshire College, a master’s degree from Sacred Heart University, and an Ed.D. from Stockton University.
 Dr. Rehbein has more than two decades of experience in nonprofit leadership, higher education, and health and human services organizations, and her research focuses on gender and leadership development in the nonprofit sector.
+Her recent publication, Embracing Ambition, is a collection of stories of women for whom challenge served as a catalyst towards a leadership identity.

 Chancellor Francine Conway, Ph.D.